What are the most spectacular roads in Scotland?

 Drumbeg Road (B869 Road) is a very scenic drive located in the Assynt district of Sutherland in Scotland.
 It’s said to be one of the finest scenic roads in the country.

-Cairnwell Pass is a mountain pass at an elevation of 684m (2,244ft) above the sea level, located on the boundary of Perthshire and Aberdeenshire, in Scotland.
+Cairnwell Pass is a mountain pass at an elevation of 684m (2,244ft) above sea level, located in Scotland.
 Plenty of sections are well into double digits on the way to the summit.
 It's one of the highest roads of the country.

-Located in Perth and Kinross, in Scotland, Glen Quaich is one of the most picturesque yet dangerous roads of the country.
+Located in Perth and Kinross, Scotland, Glen Quaich is one of the most picturesque yet dangerous roads in the country.
 It's one of the highest roads of the country.

 Located on Scotland’s northeast coast, General Wade’s Military Road is a very scenic journey along the southern shore of Loch Ness.
 Remember to bring your camera for the stunning views.